xenial-io/Xenial.Blog/_posts/2016-02-13-migrating-from-funnelweb-to-pretzel-part1.md

 Using [Chocolatey](//chocolatey.org/) its a few keystrokes away.

 Install `Chocolatey` if you don't have it allready.
+Fire up a admin commandpromt.

 For the commandline: